Understanding Garage Conversion Cost: A Comprehensive Guide

 • Fixture Installation: Connecting sinks, toilets, showers, appliances, and lighting fixtures.

-See also The Ultimate Garage Conversion Cost Guide
+See also Garage Conversion Financing Options: A Guide

 5. Insulation and Drywall (10-15% of Total Budget)